 Transfer Credit Limitations

-According to Texas Higher Education Coordinating Board rules, no institution of higher education is required to accept in transfer, or apply toward a degree program, more than 60 semester credit hours of lower-division academic credit.
+According to Texas Higher Education Coordinating Board (THECB) rules, no institution of higher education is required to accept in transfer, or apply toward a degree program, more than 60 semester credit hours of lower-division academic credit.
 Some colleges or universities may choose to accept additional credit hours.

 Transfer Dispute Resolution

 ACC works closely with other colleges and universities to provide a smooth transfer experience for ACC students.
-The college follows the guidelines established by the Texas Higher Education Coordinating Board for resolving transfer disputes as prescribed by Coordinating Board Rules and Regulations, Chapter 4, Subchapter B, Section 4.27.
+The College follows the guidelines established by the Texas Higher Education Coordinating Board (THECB) for resolving transfer disputes as prescribed by Coordinating Board Rules and Regulations, Chapter 4, Subchapter B, Section 4.27.
 An ACC vice president accepts the initial contact from a receiving institution when a student transferring from ACC is denied transfer of course credits.

-Reverse transfer is a process where credits you earn at a four-year college or university after transferring from Austin Community College are transferred back to ACC to determine if you are eligible for an associate degree.
+Reverse transfer is a process where credits you earn at a four-year college or university after transferring from Austin Community College (ACC) are transferred back to ACC to determine if you are eligible for an associate degree.
 You can apply to the ACC Admissions and Records Office for reverse transfer, or you can provide a release to your four-year university to send your transcript back to ACC.
-Visit austincc.edu/degrees-and-certificates/earn-a-degree-and-transfer/reverse-transfer for more information.
+Visit Reverse Transfer for more information.